Former Australian army lawyer in court over leak to media

-CANBERRA, Australia (AP) - A former Australian army lawyer charged with leaking secret documents to journalists says his prosecution is not about protecting national security but concealing “a national shame.”
+CANBERRA, Australia (AP) - A former Australian army lawyer charged with leaking secret documents to journalists said on Thursday his prosecution was not about protecting national security but concealing “a national shame.”

-David William McBride made his first appearance in the Australian Capital Territory Supreme Court on Thursday on charges relating to the leaking of classified documents about Australian Special Air Service involvement in Afghanistan to Australian Broadcasting Corp. journalists.
+David William McBride, 55, made his first appearance in the Australian Capital Territory Supreme Court on Thursday on charges relating to the leaking of classified documents about Australian Special Air Service involvement in Afghanistan to Australian Broadcasting Corp. journalists.

 The leak was the target of a police raid on ABC headquarters in Sydney last week.
-The raid and another in a News Corp. reporter’s home have been criticized as attempts to intimidate media and led to complaints that Australian security laws undermine press freedom.
+Police raided the Canberra home of a News Corp. reporter a day earlier in search for unrelated classified documents.
+The raids have been criticized as an attempt to intimidate media and have sparked complaints that the dozens of national security laws Australian governments have passed since the Sept.
+11, 2001, terror attacks in the United States have undermined press freedom.

 McBride represented himself during his brief court appearance and was released on bail to appear in court next on June 27.